verificarlo/verificarlo/README.md

 When invoked with the `--verbose` flag, verificarlo provides detailed output of the instrumentation process.

 If you want to use functions's instrumentation with a backend, you need to activate instrumentation at the compilation with the flag `--inst-func`.
-Be carefull the body of functions which are not compilated with verificarlo can't be modified in any way.
+Be careful the body of functions which are not compiled with verificarlo can't be modified in any way.

 It is important to include the necessary link flags if you use extra libraries.
 For example, you should include `-lm` if you are linking against the math